WilyWren2/ReactNativeAxaMobileSdk/README.md

 -  viewName is Name of the view to be ignored.

 Screenshots and transitions of the views that are in ignore list are not captured.
+If more than one view is to be ignored, ignoreViews() may be called with a list.

 ```
+var viewName = "view1";

 AXASDK.ignoreView(viewName);

 ```